hphelion/documentation/upload-publish-partner-images135.md

     <img src="media/glance-image-attributes.png" width="580" alt="" />

-4. After the image status is `active`, you can boot it using the appropriate nova commands or the HP Cloud web interface.
+4. After the image status is `active`, you can boot it using the appropriate nova commands or the HP Helion Public Cloud web interface.
 See the documentation for [creating instances](https://community.hpcloud.com/article/creating-your-first-instance) for more information.

 **Important:** Image upload duration will vary depending on your internet service provider's bandwidth and on the image size.
-If you have a problem with your system timing out, you can upload the image to an instance running on HP Cloud 13.5, and then use the Glance client tool to upload the image to Glance.
+If you have a problem with your system timing out, you can upload the image to an instance running on HP Helion Public Cloud 13.5, and then use the Glance client tool to upload the image to Glance.
 Newer Glance clients provide a `progress` argument to allow you to monitor the progress of the upload.
 If you need to monitor the progress and your version of the Glance client does not support `progress`, use the curl command documented below.

 #### Curl #### {#publishCurlUpload}
 **Important:** You must supply `"X-Image-Meta-Container_format"` and `"X-Image-Meta-Disk_format"` headers.